TheochemUI/eOn/docs/source/releases/index.md

 ---
 myst:
   html_meta:
-    "description": "Index of releases for the EON software, with links to changelogs, release notes, and relevant publications for each version."
+    "description": "Index of releases for the eOn software, with links to changelogs, release notes, and relevant publications for each version."
-    "keywords": "EON releases, versions, changelog, release notes"
+    "keywords": "eOn releases, versions, changelog, release notes"
 ---